Home Business Education Health

 Once you have 20–30 options, begin filtering:

-• Does it reflect your brand?
+• Does it stick in your mind without effort?

 Shortlist your top 5–10 names.